general0716/software-carpentry/README.md

 # Lazor_Project
 This is a project aiming at solving different levels of the game 'LAZOR'
 ## Background
 Lazor is a popular puzzle game in which you need to arrange blocks to let the laser pass though the desire targets.
-You can get this game on App Store.
+You can get this game from App Store.
 The difficulty of each level is labelled in the game, and in specific, we will solve these levels: dark_1, mad_1, mad_4, mad_7, numbered_6, showstopper_4, tiny_5, and yarn_5.

 ## How to use it?
 Get the .bff file of the level you want to play and read it in the code to solve.
 A standard .bff should look like this: